Welcome to the Class of 2024

 The friends you’ve made for life, the classes, the memories.
 This is your time, your celebration.
 Leeds will always be part of your story, and we’re proud that you’re part of ours.

 Welcome to the Leeds alumni community.
-You are part of the University of Leeds community for life, and here in the Advancement team we will help you keep that Leeds feeling, forever.
+When you graduate, you become part of the University of Leeds community for life, and here in the Advancement team we will help you keep that Leeds feeling, forever.

-Stay tuned to our Instagram stories throughout graduation fortnight, as we headed out to meet the Class of 2024.
-And find out how you can win a Leeds gift, so you have a bit of Leeds with you wherever you might go.
+Stay tuned to our Instagram stories throughout graduation, as we head out to welcome the Class of 2024.
+Find out how you can win a Leeds gift, so you have a piece of Leeds with you wherever you might go.

 Congratulations on your achievement, and good luck with your next steps – Leeds will be with you for every single one of them.